Last Updated on

 Registering a DBA for an LLC is usually, but not always, different than a DBA registration for a sole proprietorship or partnership.
 Every state is different, but in most cases the LLC will file a DBA with the Secretary of State, while many states require the sole proprietor or partnership to register with the county Clerk’s Office where the business is located.

-On the other side of the argument, a majority of attorneys say a logo is not required to use the entity designator.
-Since the logo is an extension of a company’s trade name, the designator doesn’t need to be included with a logo.
+On the other side of the argument, a majority of attorneys say the entity designator is not required to be added to the logo.
+Those in this camp say since the logo is an extension of a company’s trade name, the designator doesn’t need to be included with a logo.

 What all attorneys agree with on is the full registered company name must be used in all other business information such as invoices, contracts, websites, tax returns, leases, receipts, or any other legal documentation.